bis-hack/bishack.dev/README.md

 This application heavily relies on managed external services like: Cognito, DynamoDB, Lambda et cetera.
 So setting up a local development environment for this project needs a bit of an extra work.

-If you want to contribute to this project, do let me know.
-So I can assist you on setting up credentials and what not.
+If you want to contribute to this project, do **[let me know](https://github.com/penzur)** so I can assist you on setting up credentials and what not.

 &nbsp;